haykam821/Circle-of-Trust/README.md

     .catch(console.error); // Failed to get circle info (e.g. no such user or circle)
 ```

-The promise resolves with an object containing information about the circle:
+The promise resolves with a Circle class containing information about the circle:

 Property | Type | Description
 --- | --- | ---